JosefNemec/PlayniteAddonDatabase/README.md

 **NOTE** You can of course use standard git process to clone this repository and submit pull request from your fork if you are more familiar with git workflow.

+**NOTE** You can use [Toolbox](https://playnite.link/docs/master/tutorials/toolbox.html) utility to verify if you manifest is valid and contains all required information.

 ### Installation URI

 If you want to provide users with an easy way to directly install your add-on, you can generate special URI that will start add-on installation directly: